+The legacy STAR register is not expanded in long mode to provide a 64-bit target RIP address.
 Instead, long mode provides two new STAR registers-long STAR (LSTAR) and compatibility STAR (CSTAR)-that hold a 64-bit target RIP.

-• LSTAR and CSTAR-The LSTAR register holds the target RIP of the called procedure in long mode when the calling software is in 64-bit mode.
+- LSTAR and CSTAR-The LSTAR register holds the target RIP of the called procedure in long mode when the calling software is in 64-bit mode.
 The CSTAR register holds the target RIP of the called procedure in long mode when the calling software is in compatibility mode.
 The WRMSR instruction is used to load the target RIP into the LSTAR and CSTAR registers.
-If the RIP written

-• SFMASK-The SFMASK register is used to specify which RFLAGS bits are cleared during a SYSCALL.
+If the RIP written to either of the MSRs is not in canonical form, a #GP fault is generated on the WRMSR instruction. - SFMASK-The SFMASK register is used to specify which RFLAGS bits are cleared during a SYSCALL.
 In long mode, SFMASK is used to specify which RFLAGS bits are cleared when SYSCALL is executed.
 If a bit in SFMASK is set to 1, the corresponding bit in RFLAGS is cleared to 0.
 If a bit in SFMASK is cleared to 0, the corresponding rFLAGS bit is not modified.